phel-lang/phel-lang.org/content/documentation/getting-started.md

 ;
 ```

-> Read the documentation for [Configuration](/documentation/configuration) to see all available configuration options for Phel.
+> Read the docs for [Configuration](/documentation/configuration) to see all available configuration options for Phel.

 Then, create a new directory `src` with a file `boot.phel` inside this directory.